k8up-io/k8up/GOVERNANCE.md

 ## Roadmap and Planning

-The K8up roadmap is on GitHub, see [Milestones](https://github.com/k8up-io/k8up/milestones).
+The K8up roadmap is on GitHub, see [Projects -> Roadmap](https://github.com/k8up-io/k8up/projects/2).

 ## Contributing